Jolanrensen/ScalaTuplesInKotlin/README.md

 So, for two tuples, you must use `appendedBy` and `prependedBy` explicitly.

 ## Product (Tuple) destructuring
-This project provides the operator functions to destructuring for Scala classes implementing `ProductX`, like Tuples.
+This project provides the operator functions to destructuring for Scala classes implementing `Product`, like Tuples.
 This means you can type
 ```kotlin
 val (a, b, c, d) = yourTuple